katharinalisalin/demo-bug-template/docs/contributing/requesting-a-change.md

 ### It's not a bug, it's a feature

-Change requests are intended for suggesting minor adjustments, ideas for new features, or to influence the project's direction and vision.
+Change requests are intended to suggest minor adjustments, ideas for new features, or to influence the project's direction and vision.
 It is important to note that change requests are not intended for reporting bugs, as they're missing essential information for debugging.